What is the difference between chapter 7 bankruptcy and chapter 13 bankruptcy?

 Am I going to lose my car if I file bankruptcy?

 It depends how valuable (or how much equity) you have in the car.
 There are “exemption” laws available to you to use to protect your assets up to certain value limitations.
-This is a complex area which our bankruptcy attorney, Lindsay Torgerson, will address in detail with you during your free consultation.
+This is a complex area which our bankruptcy attorney, Lindsay Torgerson, will address in detail with you during your consultation.

 Am I going to lose my house if I file bankruptcy?

 It depends how valuable (or how much equity) you have in the house.
 There are “exemption” laws available to you to use to protect your assets up to certain value limitations.
-This is a complex area which our bankruptcy attorney, Lindsay Torgerson, will address in detail with you during your free consultation.
+This is a complex area which our bankruptcy attorney, Lindsay Torgerson, will address in detail with you during your consultation.

 Can I keep any credit cards if I file bankruptcy?

 It is very unlikely that any of your credit cards or unsecured lines of credit will remain open once you file bankruptcy, even if they carry no balance and have always been in good standing.
 Wine Country Family Law & Bankruptcy Office recommends our clients get a secured credit card after their case is over.
 Please note: in most cases, your debit card should not be affected.

 Do I have to include all of my debts in my bankruptcy?